Create ortho mapping products using the custom wizard

 Check this box to create a DEM ortho product.

-You will need to complete the options in the Point Cloud Settings page.
-If you do not check the Interpolate DEM from Solution Points check box, you will also need to complete the options in the DEM Interpolation Settings page.
+You need to complete the parameters on the Point Cloud Settings page.
+If you do not check the Interpolate DEM from Solution Points check box, you also need to complete the options on the DEM Interpolation Settings page.

 Interpolate DEM from Solution Points

-Check this box to create your DEM by interpolating from solution points.
-When you check this box, you only need to complete the Point Cloud Settings page.
+Check this box to create a DEM by interpolating from solution points.
+When you check this box, you only need to complete the parameters on the Point Cloud Settings page.

 Orthomosaic